-PreReq: Fire 101; and "C" or better in Math 25 or "C" or better in Math 26 or placement in Math 100
+PreReq: Fire 101; and "C" or better in Math 25 or "C" or better in Math 26 or placement in Math 100 or placement in Math 103

 Introduces terminology, definitions, and basic and complex formulas involved in fire service hydraulics.
 Helps students gain an understanding of the complexities involved in modern apparatus pumping and water delivery systems.
 Focuses on commonly used equipment and applying simple and complex mathematical formulas (theory), plus standard rules applied in fire service to gain an overall understanding of hydraulics and hydraulics application.
 (3 lec hrs.)